The Brutal Truth About The Lifestyle of Entrepreneurship

 You may tap potential you didn’t know you had.

-Bottom line: it is your job to fix these issues.
+Bottom line: it is your job to fix these issues

-Being an entrepreneur, you must manage the chaos, whether it is the pressure, passion, pleasure or pain, a lack of experience or lack of perspective doesn’t matter.
+Whether it is the pressure, passion, pleasure, or pain, a lack of experience or perspective doesn’t matter.

 It is YOUR job to fix it.